-Jacob works in the RMI Buildings Practice, beginning as a Manager in Sept.
-2015 with a focus on transforming the residential energy upgrade market through the Residential Energy+ program.
+Jacob works in the RMI Buildings Practice with a focus on transforming the residential energy upgrade market through the Residential Energy+ program.
 He also led the creation of The Carbon-Free City Handbook.
 He has worked in sustainable community development for 20 years with a focus on sustainability innovation, program design, community-based solutions, and collaboration building.

 Jacob was previously the Executive Director of EcoWorks, a nonprofit in Detroit that creates opportunities to learn and practice the sustainable use of energy and other natural resources through education, consulting, social business, job training and advocacy.
 While energy was our main focus, we also worked on water conservation, deconstruction of homes, an amazing youth program and a broad set of sustainable efforts.
 While EcoWorks provides thought leadership, it has a hard focus on implementing projects on the ground at the home, business, city and state level.
 Jacob’s work at EcoWorks included many innovations from low-income behavioral changes to launching Eco-D, a national model for ecodistrict development.